-Born: 1959, Nyköping, Director

-Director since 2011

-Member of the Audit Committee and Remuneration Committee, and deputy member of the Credit Committee.
+Born: 1959, Nyköping, Director Director since 2011 Member of the Remuneration Committee and Audit Committee.
 MSc in Engineering.

-Chairman of Kopparfors Skogar.

-Director of Firefly and Hargs Bruk.
-CEO and

-Director of Sjösa Förvaltnings and Limmersvik.
+Chairman of Kopparfors Skogar and Timmermansordens drätseldirektorium.
+Director of Bergvik Skog Väst and Hargs Bruk.
+CEO and Director of Sjösa Förvaltnings and Limmersvik.